Last Updated on January 20, 2026

 If you file on a no-fault ground simply because your marriage is irretrievably broken, you will not need to prove your spouse’s guilt in ending your relationship.
 However, you can get a divorce decree no sooner than 30 days after serving the papers on the other party, which is specified in OCGA 19-5-3 (13).

 Mind that the court may only start reviewing your case as soon as this waiting period expires, which does not mean the final judgment will be signed right away.
 Firstly, the court’s caseload may delay this event, so you only need to wait for your turn.
-Secondly, the judge may need some time to review the paperwork, schedule one or more hearings if needed, resolve any disputes, etc.
+Secondly, the judge will require extra time to verify the 2026 Mandatory Parenting Time Adjustment (Schedule C) and the new low-income protection thresholds before the final decree can be legally authorized.

 How It Works